 - 1. Have a bachelor's degree in engineering or computing or a closely related field. - 2.
 Have either an upper division GPA of at least 3.0 in the bachelor's degree, calculated based on the last 60 credits attempted, or GPA of at least 3.0 - 3.
-Complete a Graduate Record Exam (GRE) within the prior five years. - 4.
-Have three letters of recommendation, a copy of the transcript, and a copy of the university graduate application. - 5.
-A one to two-page, single-spaced Statement of Purpose that describes your professional goals, how the program would help you achieve those goals, and what experiences have prepared you to pursue a doctoral degree in Engineering and Computing Education. - 6.
+Have three letters of recommendation, a copy of the transcript, and a copy of the university graduate application. - 4.
+A one to two-page, single-spaced Statement of Purpose that describes your professional goals, how the program would help you achieve those goals, and what experiences have prepared you to pursue a doctoral degree in Engineering and Computing Education. - 5.
 International students whose native language is not English must obtain a score of 80 or higher on the TOEFL iBT (this corresponds to 550 on the old TOEFL test) or 6.3 overall on the IELTS, or equivalent test as approved by the University Graduate School.
-The UGS has a list of countries that are exempt from this requirement.
+The UGS has a list of countries that are exempt from this requirement. - 6.
+Curriculum vitae or resume.